-In 2018, the Board of Directors approved the increase in its authorized share capital from P 50 million to P 200 million by way of stock dividend declaration.
-Likewise, the Board approved the declaration of stock dividends aggregating to P 14 million, which was presented as stock dividends distributable as of December 31, 2021 and 2020.
+In 2018, the Board of Directors approved the increase in its authorized share capital from P50 million to P200 million by way of stock dividend declaration.
+Likewise, the Board approved the declaration of stock dividends aggregating to P14 million, which was presented as stock dividends distributable as of December 31, 2022 and 2021.

-The retained earnings available for declaration as at December 31, 2021 and 2020 are shown below:
+The retained earnings available for declaration as of December 31, 2022 and 2021 are shown below: